Skip to main content

 import WorkflowService from '../WorkflowService';

-import workflowCommand from './commands/workflow';
+import workflowRunCommand from './workflow/run.js';

-describe('workflow command', () => {
+describe('workflow list command', () => {

 let app: TokenRingApp;